Brightspace/valence-ui-list/README.md

 | --------------- | ------------------ | ------- |
 | ![screenshot of list with separators](/screenshots/separated.png) | ![screenshot of list without separators](/screenshots/unseparated.png)| ![screenshot of compact list](/screenshots/compact.png) |

-For further information on this component and other VUI components, see the docs at [ui.valence.d2l.com](http://ui.valence.d2l.com/).

 ## Installation

 `vui-list` can be installed from [Bower][bower-url]: